Updated: May 28

 This led me to develop Po-Art, and this is also how Lizzie Gracen came to be on this life’s journey with me.
 Because Lizzie recognizes the value of this Muse, she allows me to share about poetry and hopefully present articles that might inspire you to give poetry a chance too, be it through better appreciation as a reader, inspiring your child or grandchild poetically, or writing your own poems and/or keeping a journal.

-For National Poetry Month, I thought it might be fun to see work from both a teacher and a student who were given the same writing prompt.
-So I asked a well-respected poet in Kansas City—inspirational high school teacher and my friend, Jamie Lynn Heller—and a gifted student, university student, and also a friend, Clara Rabbini, to each write a poem after viewing the Po-Art Angel that Bruce McClain created to represent my poetic mission. .
+For National Poetry Month, I thought it might be fun to see work from both a teacher and a student who were given the same writing prompt during the pandemic.
+I asked Jamie Lynn Heller— a well-respected poet in Kansas City and inspirational high school teacher and my friend.
+I also asked my friend Clara Rabbini— a gifted university student.
+Their prompt was to write a poem after viewing the Po-Art Angel that Bruce McClain created to represent my poetic mission. .

 When we write from art, the poem is called ekphrastic poetry.
 You can use a postcard, a picture from a book, or a photograph among many possibilities.
 This is a fun way to bring both young children and adults to poetry because visual cues can be very helpful as a writer searches for words to describe what they are seeing and how what they are seeing makes them feel.